amir9480/vscode-cpp-helper/README.md

 ### CppHelper.ContextCreateHeaderGuard
 Show or hide "Create Header Guard" in context menu.

+### CppHelper.SourceNotFoundBehavior
+What happen if source file of a header file not found.
+* Implement in same file
+* Create source file

 ## Known Issues
 If you implement a previously implemented function duplicate implementation will happen.